Fractional distortion in hyperbolic groups: Introduction

-Section~\ref{sec:preliminaries} gives preliminaries on words, hyperbolicity, distortion, and the equivalence relation $\simeq$ on functions $\mathbb{R}_{\geq 0} \to \mathbb{R}_{\geq 0}$.
-Section~\ref{sec:motivation} is an overview of our construction.
-Section~\ref{sec:the defn} contains the definition of our groups $G$ used to prove Theorem~\ref{main} in the case $m=1$ and catalogs their small-cancellation conditions.
-Section~\ref{sec:consequences of small-cancellation} gives some immediate consequences of those small-cancellation conditions.
-Section~\ref{sec:tracks} reviews the definition of a corridor in a van~Kampen diagram and introduces a more general dual notion we call \emph{tracks}, which may branch, unlike corridors.
-Section~\ref{sec:hnn} gives two HNN-structures for $G$ and establishes that $H$ is free.
-Section~\ref{sec:lower} contains our proof of the lower bound on the distortion of $H$ in $G$.
-Sections~\ref{sec:tracks in reduced diagrams}--\ref{sec:p/q} prove the upper bound.
-Section~\ref{sec:tracks in reduced diagrams} concerns how a van~Kampen diagram $\Delta$ over $G$ being reduced limits the patterns of tracks within it.
-Section~\ref{sec: intersection patterns} gives general results about paths across discs, which we will apply to tracks in $\Delta$.
-Section~\ref{sec: tracks in distortion diagrams} argues that tracks are further constrained in what we call a \emph{distortion diagram}, meaning a $\Delta$ exhibiting how a word in the generators of $H$ equals a shorter word in the generators of $G$.
-Section~\ref{sec: a2bq tracks} concerns what we call $(a_2, b_q)$-tracks, which are a device we use to connect growth within $\Delta$ to the presence of certain edges in its boundary.
-Section~\ref{sec:upper} contains estimates which are made possible by the restrictions proved in \ref{sec:tracks in reduced diagrams}--\ref{sec: tracks in distortion diagrams} and which culminate in an upper bound on the distortion of $H$ in $G$.
-Section~\ref{sec:p/q} contains a calculation in a free-by-cyclic quotient $Q$ of $G$ that is postponed from the prior section and is where the fraction $p/q$ ultimately enters.
-Section~\ref{sec:general k} promotes our examples to iterated exponential functions, and so completes our proof of Theorem~\ref{main}.
-Section~\ref{sec:Realizing others} explains how we leverage our examples to prove Theorem~\ref{thm:distorted hyp grp}.
-Section~\ref{sec:Height} contains a proof that our examples have infinite height.
+The remainder of this section contains preliminaries on words, hyperbolicity, distortion, and the equivalence relation $\simeq$ on functions $\mathbb{R}_{\geq 0} \to \mathbb{R}_{\geq 0}$ (Section~\ref{sec:preliminaries}), and then an overview of our construction (Section~\ref{sec:motivation}).
+Section~\ref{ch:our groups} contains the definition of our groups $G$ used to prove Theorem~\ref{main} in the case $m=1$ and catalogs their small-cancellation conditions (Section~\ref{sec:the defn}), some immediate consequences of those conditions (Section~\ref{sec:consequences of small-cancellation}), a review of the definition of a corridor in a van~Kampen diagram and an introdrucution to a more general dual notion we call \emph{tracks}, which may branch, unlike corridors (Section~\ref{sec:tracks}), and then two HNN-structures for $G$ and a proof that $H$ is free (Section~\ref{sec:hnn}).
+Section~\ref{ch:the lower bound} gives our proof of the lower bound on the distortion of $H$ in $G$.
+Section~\ref{ch:tracks and diagram rigidity} establishes results on the rigidity of van~Kampen diagrams that will facilitate our proof of the upper bound.
+We examine how a van~Kampen diagram $\Delta$ over $G$ being reduced limits the patterns of tracks within it (Section~\ref{sec:tracks in reduced diagrams}).
+We give general results about paths across discs, which we will apply to tracks in $\Delta$ (Section~\ref{sec: intersection patterns}).
+We argue that tracks are further constrained in what we call a \emph{distortion diagram}, meaning a $\Delta$ exhibiting how a word in the generators of $H$ equals a shorter word in the generators of $G$ (Section~\ref{sec: tracks in distortion diagrams}).
+We introduce and analyse $(a_2, b_q)$-tracks, which are a device we use to connect growth within $\Delta$ to the presence of certain edges in its boundary (Section~\ref{sec: a2bq tracks}).
+Section~\ref{ch:upper} concerns estimates which are made possible by this rigidity and which culminate in an upper bound on the distortion of $H$ in $G$ (Section~\ref{sec:upper}) when combined with calculations in a free-by-cyclic quotient $Q$ of $G$ where the fraction $p/q$ ultimately enters (Section~\ref{sec:p/q}).
+Section~\ref{ch:leveraging} promotes our examples to iterated exponential functions, and so completes our proof of Theorem~\ref{main} (Section~\ref{sec:general k}), and then explains how we leverage our examples to prove Theorem~\ref{thm:distorted hyp grp} (Section~\ref{sec:Realizing others}).
+Section~\ref{ch:Height} contains a proof that our examples have infinite height.